Travel by taste bud... where to go

 Before you leave, embark on a trip to the Ourika Valley to visit a saffron farm and a Berber village, where you can see local bread being prepared.

-A 12-night tour around the country will give you the opportunity not only to discover the cuisine of different cities and regions, but also to visit some of Vietnam’s celebrated cultural attractions – from beautiful natural wonders such as Halong Bay, to sombre historical attractions like the Cu Chi Tunnels.
+A tour around the country will give you the opportunity not only to discover the cuisine of different cities and regions, but also to visit some of Vietnam's celebrated cultural attractions – from beautiful natural wonders such as Halong Bay, to sombre historical attractions like the Cu Chi Tunnels.

-By visiting Hue, you can get a taste of the nation’s wonderful markets; the local Dong Ba Market sells everything from local handicrafts to shrimp cakes.
-Moving on to Hoi An, you can take a class at the Red Bridge Cooking School.
+By visiting Hue, you can get a taste of the nation's wonderful markets; the local Dong Ba Market sells everything from local handicrafts to shrimp cakes.
+Moving on to Hoi An, you can take an optional class at the Red Bridge Cooking School.
 Before your lesson begins, you will be led on an atmospheric trip around the local market, selecting prepare typical national dishes with later that day.

 Experiencing the joy and wonder of floating markets is also essential, so don't miss the one at Cai Rang in Ho Chi Minh City; it is the largest in Indochina.
 This metropolis is also a fabulous place for distinctive street food - especially thanks to the culinary quirks colonial times have left behind.
 Try bahn mi - a blend of French and Vietnamese cooking traditions.